 There are parallels in ‘nose to tail’ eating the principle is that all parts of the animal get eaten.
 It’s not just the prized cuts of meat.

 We use the same approach of material stewardship when designing new products.
 We aim to minimise the waste created in the manufacture and let this inform the design of a piece as it develops.
 A project that creates large amounts of waste that gets discarded is not desirable.
-This is also true of energy intensive methods a manufacturing.
+This is also true of energy intensive methods of manufacturing.